Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Nominated: Ralph nominated Andrew, because of his confrontational attitude, and Wendy, due to her many mistakes.

-• Eliminated: Wendy, because of her constant mistakes in all three services and diffuculty to work with her.
+• Eliminated: Wendy, because of her constant mistakes in all three services and "painful" to work with.

 Episode 4

 • Service: Ramsay taught the teams how to make frog legs and pigeon, which was added to the menu.
 Since they lost the challenge, the Red Team has to set all 100 tables in the dining room.
 Ramsay says that he won't close until one team serves all their tables, and that would be the winning team.
-Both teams start strong, but despite Andrew's struggles, the Blue Team, with Jimmy slowing the Red Team down, and Jessica's strong performance, takes an early lead.
-Mary Ellen, though, slows the Blue Team down when her rissoto's returned, which brings them to a halt, allowing the Red Team to serve all their tables first, prompting Ramsay to close.
+Both teams start strong, but despite Andrew's struggles, the Blue Team, with Jimmy slowing the Red Team down with his garnishes and Jessica's strong performance, takes an early lead.
+Mary Ellen, though, slows the Blue Team down when her risottos returned and despite recovering quite quick, she forgot one more dish that was on order, meaning that she had to start the whole table over again, which brings them to a halt.
+On the Red Team, Elsie's excellent performance on the meat station allowed the Red Team to serve all their tables first, prompting Ramsay to close.

 • Winning Team: Keeping his promise, Ramsay declared the Red Team the winners, and congratulated them on being the first winning team.
 He declared Jessica the best of the worst for her strong performance.